-In this article, I’m going to show you how to save money at Walmart.
-I’ve also tapped the knowledge of money expert Clark Howard’s Facebook fans to get savings tips from them as well.
+In this article, I’m going to share some shopping techniques that help me save money when I shop at Walmart.
+I’ve also tapped the knowledge of money expert Clark Howard’s Facebook fans to get their personal savings tips.

-But it’s time to talk strategies.
-Let’s get into some ways you can save even more while shopping at Walmart.
+But it’s time to talk strategy.
+Let’s delve into some ways you can save even more while shopping at Walmart.

-One of the best ways to save money at Walmart is to use cashback apps.
+You can save money at Walmart by using cash back apps.
 One of Team Clark’s favorites is Ibotta, which helps you turn grocery receipts into cash.

 3. Download the Walmart App

-The Savings Spotlight section in the Walmart app highlights high-profile items for sale and products that are labeled as Rollbacks, which are selected goods that have been reduced in price.
+The Savings Spotlight section in the app highlights high-profile items for sale and products that are labeled as Rollbacks, which are selected goods that have been reduced to an earlier price.

-Walmart’sonline Weekly Ad is just what it sounds like: It highlights items on special in the next seven days, but you can customize it to see what’s on sale at the Walmart closest to you.
+Walmart.com’s weekly ad highlights items that will be on special in the next seven days, and you can customize it to see what’s on sale at the Walmart closest to you.

 Walmart offers free two-day shipping on orders of more than $35.
 The strategy here is to order several items at a time to meet the $35 threshold.
 (Note that not all items are eligible.)